OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/word-blazor-add-in/README.md

 This sample uses a Blazor Webassembly file that runs cross-platform in various browsers supporting WASM (Webassembly).
 The Blazor WASM App demonstrates some basic Word functions using paragraphs and content controls including event handlers.

 The purpose of this sample is to show you how to build and interact with the Blazor, C# and JavaScript Interop options.
-If you're looking for more examples of interacting with Word and Office JS APIs, see [Script Lab](https://https://aka.ms/getscriptlab).
+If you're looking for more examples of interacting with Word and Office JS APIs, see [Script Lab](https://aka.ms/getscriptlab).

 ### Blazor pages

 The **Pages** folder contains the Blazor pages, such as **HelloWorld.razor**.
-These also contain two code-behind pages, named **HelloWorld.razor.cs** and **HelloWorld.razor.js**.
+Each **.razor** page also contain two code-behind pages, for example, named **HelloWorld.razor.cs** and **HelloWorld.razor.js**.
 The C# file first establishes an interop connection with the JavaScript file.

 ```csharp
 protected override async Task OnAfterRenderAsync(bool firstRender)